coxinhaswap/pancake-document/get-started/wallet-guide.md

 And that’s it, all done!

-To connect to BNB Smart Chain and use PancakeSwap, you can follow the TokenPocket section of our Connect Your Wallet to PancakeSwap guide [https://docs.pancakeswap.finance/get-started/connection-guide](https://docs.pancakeswap.finance/get-started/connection-guide).
+To connect to BNB Smart Chain and use CoxinhaSwap, you can follow the TokenPocket section of our Connect Your Wallet to CoxinhaSwap guide [https://docs.CoxinhaSwap.finance/get-started/connection-guide](https://docs.CoxinhaSwap.finance/get-started/connection-guide).

 ### Getting private key from mobile to import to desktop